 Travel further out

-Don't just stay on your own doorstep.
+Don't just stay on your doorstep.
 Expand your horizons and move to different counties or regions to find work.
-I did this when I started out.
+I did this when I started.
 I went to London, trekked down to the South West, met people over in Norwich.
-I basically widened the net of finding potential new work and ended up working for people as far away as Exeter.
+I widened the net of finding potential new work and ended up working for people as far away as Exeter.
 And that's quite some distance from rural Cheshire – but everything was done over the phone or email.

 Use your past connections

 People are by far the biggest weapon in your mission to win those first clients, so dig out the old address book and get back in touch with friends, family, old colleagues, former employers or even teachers.
 Tell them that you're available for work and ask them to keep that in mind if they, or anyone they know, might need anything.